CDCgov/MIRA-NF/README.md

 - subsample_reads - (optional) The number of reads that used for subsampling.
 Paired reads for Illumina data and single reads for ONT data.
 Default 10,000,000. options: true or false
 - process_q - (required for hpc profile)  provide the name of the processing queue that will submit to the queue.
 - email - (optional) provide an email if you would like to receive an email with the irma summary upon completion.
-- irma_config - (optional) Call flu-sensitive or flu-secondary irma config instead of the built in flu configs.
+- irma_config - (optional) Call flu-sensitive, flu-secondary or flu-utr irma config instead of the built in flu configs.
 Defaults set to not use these configs. options: sensitive or secondary

 To run locally you will need to install Nextflow and singularity-ce on your computer (see links above for details) or you can use an interactive session on an hpc.
 The command will be run as seen below: